 sixth in NME Scottish heat; Info: Iain Ogilvie

 The X-cert: From Ayr; Dates: 1967-69-ish; Personnel: Alex Kelly - vocals, Tommy 'Ticker' Kerr - drums; Iain Ogilvie - bass; Brian McCafferty - guitar.

 The X-cert at Annbank Community Centre 1967 - Ticker, Iain, Brian & Alex.
 Pic courtesy of Iain Ogilvie

-Points of interest - the mismatched drums, the makeshift drumstool and Alex's great stage gear.
+Points of interest - the mismatched drums, the makeshift drumstool and Alex's fancy stage gear.

 Gyro: From: Ayr; Dates:1969-71;Personnel: Alex Kelly - vocals, Tommy 'Ticker' Kerr - drums (later Jim Morrison), Ian Stirret - guitar; Musical Style: pop covers.; Venues: Ayr clubs; Biggest Gig: Bobby Jones

 Uniform: From: Ayr and Troon; Dates: 1972; Personnel: John 'Toad' McNeilage - guitar, Arnie Green - guitar, Bert Smith - vocals, Stuart Chambers - bass.
 There was no drummer.
 Musical Style: They sat on stools and did covers of C, S & N, Neil Young, Wishbone Ash, love etc. Venues: Pubs; Biggest Gig: The Tup, Cumnock